-The Americans had actually praised the role of Syria over the last year, which made the alleged raid puzzling, our correspondent said.
+The Americans had actually praised the role of Syria over the past year, which made the alleged raid puzzling, our correspondent said.

-Muallem, who was in London for talks with his British counterpart, said US officials knew “full well that we stand against al-Qaeda”.
+Muallem, who had been in London for talks with his British counterpart, said US officials knew “full well that we stand against al-Qaeda”.

 “They know full well we are trying to tighten our border with Iraq,” he said.